cyklusiguess/VsDave-Greenbi/README.md

 ## Serious stuff here
 Based on the Dave and Bambi 2.5c codebase to keep the aesthetic of this masterpiece.
-ALl work here is made by Tymek Kaszubowski Fortnite
+All work here is made by Tymek Kaszubowski Fortnite